hupiat/Form-Hooks/README.md

 - Joi (https://hapi.dev/module/joi/)
 - Boolean validation functions, which can return strings as the error messages (meaning the validation result is assumed false)

-**The validation will be triggered only when the object is updated**
+**The validation will be trigger only when the object is updated**

+It forces you to update your object reference when you want to switch between schemas, but you should not need it as the dynamic schemas are made possible with functions

 Note that Yup and Joi can't be used both at the same time, you need to use the function **switchHighLevelValidation** to define your schema library **(yup by default)**